 news to your inbox every week

-The works Bowling has produced in his later years are, Crippa feels, some of the most beautiful.
-One of the pictures in the final room of the exhibition at Tate is Iona Miriam’s Christmas Visit to & from Brighton (above) from 2017, which, the curator says, miraculously encompasses all those techniques he’s adopted over so many years.
+The works Bowling has produced in his later years are some of the most beautiful.
+One of the pictures in the final room of the exhibition at Tate was Iona Miriam’s Christmas Visit to & from Brighton (above) from 2017, which, the curator said, miraculously encompasses all those techniques he’s adopted over so many years.
 ‘The pools of diluted paint, the sediment, the subtle layers of colour and objects embedded — it really is a miracle how he has managed to combine all those materials and techniques he’s developed over the last decades into something quite so extraordinary.’